webida/webida-restful-api/docs/WorkspaceApi.md

 <a name="updateWorkspace"></a>
 # **updateWorkspace**
-> Workspace updateWorkspace(workspaceId)
+> Workspace updateWorkspace(workspaceId, body)

 Updates workspace.
-Some protected properties will not be changed by this api.
-Requires  proper access rights in access token.
+Some protected properties will not be changed by this op.
+If server cannot apply changed properties before returning workspace, such properties should not be updated with this operation.
+Clients should not rely on request body for further works, and should always check response to see what&#39;s changed actually.
+Requires proper access rights.

 ### Example
 ```javascript